thomasongley/kriging-module/README.md

 # Kriging Module

-A reusable Python module for performing Ordinary Kriging with uncertainty quantification, based on the work of Forrester.
-This module uses a power exponential kernel and optimizes hyperparameters via differential evolution.
+A reusable Python module for performing Ordinary Kriging, AR1 Cokriging, (based on the work of Forrester) and Hierarchical Kriging (based on the work of Han and Görtz) with uncertainty quantification..
+This module uses a power exponential kernel and optimises hyperparameters via differential evolution.

 ## Features